LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/background.md

 brain (for example, from a fruit fly), the tissue is generally stained with heavy metals to increase contrast between structures of interest (i.e neuron membranes).
 Once stained, the tissue is imaged with an electron microscope.
-There are a few types of EM imaging approaches; the most common being ssTEM and FIB-SEM.
-The former method involves slicing the brain into super thin (e.g 40 nanometer) sections.
+There are a few types of EM imaging approaches.
+Three popular techniques are serial section transmission EM (ssTEM), serial block-face scanning EM (SBF-SEM) and focused ion beam scanning EM (FIB-SEM).
+The former two methods involve slicing the brain into super thin (e.g 20 nanometer) sections.
 The latter uses an ion beam to erode the tissue.
 In either case, electrons are shot at the tissue to produce an image of the data.
-This is a way oversimplified explanation, for a better overview of imaging techniques, see <dt-cite key="briggman_volume_2012"> this paper</dt-cite>, specifically Figure 1.
+This is a way oversimplified explanation, for a better overview of these EM imaging techniques (and others), see <dt-cite key="briggman_volume_2012"> this paper</dt-cite>, specifically Figure 1.